 Hindgut Ulcers vs. Gastric Ulcers

 The primary difference between gastric ulcers (EGUS) and hindgut ulcers is their location in the horse’s digestive tract.
-Gastric ulcers affect the lining of the horse’s stomach and are most common in the top to middle part of the stomach whereas hindgut ulcers are found lower down in the gut.
+Gastric ulcers occur in the stomach, while hindgut ulcers occur in the large colon.

 Causes of Hindgut Ulcers